kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ## JVM configuration

-All JVM options can be passed as environmental vars named `JAVA_OPTS`.
+All JVM options can be passed as an environment variable named `JAVA_OPTS`.
 You can use it to change all JVM options available, such as memory, encoding, etc...

 Example: